On the joint estimation of flow fields and particle properties from Lagrangian data

-Particle tracks are simulated for 2000 solid spherical particles, modeled as agglomerated \ce{TiO2} spheres.
-Diameters are drawn from a Gaussian distribution with mean $d_\mathrm{p} = 2$~$\upmu$m and standard deviation 0.5~$\upmu$m, and densities from a Gaussian distribution with mean $\rho_\mathrm{p} = 950$~kg/m$^3$ and standard deviation 100~kg/m$^3$, consistent with the measurements of \citet{Williams2015}.
-The mean response time is $\tau_\mathrm{p} \approx 20$~$\upmu$s, implying strong inertial effects through the shock and expansion.
-The volume fraction and mass loading are $10^{-9}$ and $10^{-6}$, respectively, lying well within the one-way coupled regime.
-Particle transport is computed using a compressible drag law (see appendix~\ref{app: disperse: compressible drag}); particles are injected at the entrance of the computational domain at the freestream velocity and advected downstream with periodic outflow conditions.
-Synthetic tracks are generated for eight frames at an imaging rate of 0.5~MHz, comparable to the frame rates achieved by ultra-high-speed particle imaging systems \citep{Beresh2020, Beresh2021, Manovski2021}.
-Ultimately, this case tests whether the tracks from inertial particles crossing shocks and expansions contain enough information to jointly recover compressible flow and particle dynamics, thereby extending our assessment of observability to a shock-dominated regime.
+Particle tracks are simulated for 2000 solid spherical particles, modeled as agglomerated \ce{TiO2} seed.
+Diameters are drawn from a Gaussian distribution with mean $d_\mathrm{p} = 2~\upmu$m and standard deviation 0.5~$\upmu$m, and densities from a Gaussian distribution with mean $\rho_\mathrm{p} = 950$~kg/m$^3$ and standard deviation 100~kg/m$^3$; these values were obtained from the calibration measurements of \citet{Williams2015}.
+The resulting mean response time is $\tau_\mathrm{p} \approx 20~\upmu$s, which implies appreciable lag through the shock wave and expansion fan.
+The particle volume fraction and mass loading for this scenario are $10^{-9}$ and $10^{-6}$, respectively, lying well within the one-way coupled regime \citep{Brandt2022}.
+Particle transport is computed using a compressible drag law (see appendix~\ref{app: disperse: compressible drag}); the particles are injected at the entrance of the computational domain at the freestream velocity and advected downstream with periodic reinjection.